mraheem25/threat-composer-ecs/README.md

 #### Networking
 - Creates a VPC with 2 Availability Zones (AZ).
 Each AZ has its own public and private subnet
-- NATGW's are situated in public subnets providing the private subents with outbound access.
+- NATGW's are situated in public subnets providing the private subnets with outbound access.
 Public subnets route to an Internet Gateway.

-#### Load Balancing and DNS
+#### Load Balancer
 - Creates an internet facing ALB with:
   - HTTP listener that redirects to HTTPS
-  - HTTPS listener that forwards to the target group
+  - HTTPS listener that forwards to our target group
 - Creates a Route 53 alias A record pointing the subdomain to the ALB.

-#### SSL/TLS (HTTPS)
+#### SSL/TLS Cert (HTTPS)
 - Requests an ACM certificate using DNS validation.
-- Creates the validation records in Route 53 and completes certificate validation.
+- Creates the CNAME validation records in our Route 53 hosted zone and completes certificate validation.

 #### ECS
 - Creates an ECS cluster.